IBM-Cloud/docs/support/index.md

 Click **Get help** to find answers to your questions.
 On the page that is displayed, type your question in the search field.
 Answers from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow are displayed.
 The page also provides options to post your question to Stack Overflow, or to open a ticket by clicking **GET IN TOUCH**.

 ### Asking a question
+{: #asking-a-question}

 The Stack Overflow and dW Answers forums both provide a wide variety of searchable answers to your Bluemix questions.
-If you don't find an existing answer, it's easy to ask a new question.
+If you don't find an existing answer, ask a new question.

-  * [Stack Overflow](http://stackoverflow.com/questions/tagged/bluemix){: new_window} for technical questions about developing applications with the Bluemix platform and services
+  * Go to [Stack Overflow](http://stackoverflow.com/questions/tagged/bluemix){: new_window} to ask technical questions about developing apps with the Bluemix platform and services.
-  * [developerWorks Answers](https://developer.ibm.com/answers/smart-spaces/12/bluemix.html){: new_window} for questions about the Bluemix offering, and about getting started
+  * Go to [dW Answers](https://developer.ibm.com/answers/smart-spaces/12/bluemix.html){: new_window} to ask questions about the {{site.data.keyword.Bluemix_notm}} offering, and about getting started instructions.

-You can also ask a question in Stack Overflow directly from Account and Support:
+You can also ask a question in Stack Overflow directly from Account and Support by completing the following steps:
   1. From Account and Support, click **Get help**.
   2. On the page that is displayed, type your question in the search field to find answers.
   3. If the expected answer is not returned, click **POST TO STACK OVERFLOW** to post your question.

 The {{site.data.keyword.Bluemix_notm}} development and support teams actively monitor Stack Overflow and dW Answers, and follow the questions that are tagged with **bluemix**.
-When you create a question in either forum, add a **bluemix** tag to ensure that the question is seen by the {{site.data.keyword.Bluemix_notm}} development and support teams.
+When you create a question in either forum, add a **bluemix** tag to your question to ensure that it is seen by the {{site.data.keyword.Bluemix_notm}} development and support teams.

 ## Viewing {{site.data.keyword.Bluemix_notm}} status